iCliniq Logo

 Conclusion

-Sleep eye crust or boogers usually are normal eye discharge or mucous secretion of the eye that is totally harmless.
+Sleep eye crust or boogers usually are normal eye discharge or mucus secretion of the eye that is harmless.
 They are usually present in the corner of the eye after waking up.
 Eye discharge also helps in determining eye health.
 The presence of any other associated sign and symptom, along with eye crusting, requires immediate specialist attention.

 Frequently Asked Questions